Venezuela

 It may not be Ledezma, or the other opposition leaders detained – apparently on trumped up or non-existent charges – but it should not come as a shock if there were a military reaction.
 Even so, ousting Maduro in such a way, rather than via the ballot box or other constitutional means, would be lamentable for Venezuela and a serious setback for the democratic cause in Latin America.

-Subscribe to the most trusted business intelligence platform in Latin America.
-Let us show you our solutions for Suppliers, Contractors, Operators, Government, Legal, Financial and Insurance.
+Subscribe to the leading business intelligence platform in Latin America with different tools for Providers, Contractors, Operators, Government, Legal, Financial and Insurance industries.

 Subscribe to Latin America’s most trusted business intelligence platform.

-Other projects in: Oil & Gas
+Other projects

-Get critical information about thousands of Oil & Gas projects in Latin America: what stages they're in, capex, related companies, contacts and more.
+Get key information on thousands of projects in Latin America, from current stage, to capex, related companies, key contacts and more.

-• Project: Block XXI
+• Project: Block SN 9

 • Current stage: Blurred

-• Updated: 2 weeks ago
+• Updated: 2 days ago

-Get critical information about thousands of Oil & Gas companies in Latin America: their projects, contacts, shareholders, related news and more.
+Get key information on thousands of companies in Latin America, from projects, to contacts, shareholders, related news and more.

-• Company: Petrocedeño S.A.
-(Petrocedeño)
+• Company: Wayra Energy S.A.
+(Wayra Energy)